Day 1 - Saturday

 Riding: 6 hours

 Today you are able to take it easy.
-First, you ride through Civitanova.
-Then you pass a valley where the river Trigno has been dammed.
-You follow the Trigno to Pescolanciano, climbing the hills that border on the forest Collemeluccio.
-This is one of the forests protected by UNESCO.
-The project is called Man and Biosphere (MAB).
-Worldwide UNESCO protects 254 forests.
-Four of them are located in Italy; two of which are in Molise.
+Passing a valley where the river Trigno has been dammed to form an enormous artificial lake.
+You will follow the Trigno river to Pescolanciano, climbing the hills that border the forest Collemeluccio.
+This is one of the forests protected by UNESCO under their project called Man and Biosphere (MAB).
+Worldwide UNESCO protects 256 forests.
+Four of them are located in Italy and two of them are in Molise.

 The last few miles on horseback take you over open heathland and dense oakwood.
 At c.
 5 pm you will arrive at Carmine’s farmhouse.
 Tonight you can enjoy more excellent wines and another delicious meal which will be your farewell dinner.